Garrett Cooper Player Props: Marlins vs. Twins

 - Cooper hit .261 with 33 doubles, two triples, nine home runs and 40 walks.

-- Including the 119 games he played in last season, he homered in nine of them (7.6%), leaving the yard in 1.9% of his trips to home plate.
+- Including the 119 games he played in last season, he homered in nine of them (7.6%), taking the pitcher deep in 1.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.